hobovirtual/tmc-sm-quickstart-guide/README.md

 Please note: a lot of the configuration and instructions in this guide was inspired from various contributors at VMware.

-Remember: please note this setup is using unsupported configuration
+Remember: this setup is using unsupported configuration

 ## Prerequisite
 - a vSphere cluster with Tanzu Workload Management enabled